For Accepted Students

 Congratulations on your acceptance to CBU!
 We are so excited to welcome you to the Aviation Science community.

 Below are details on the items you will need to complete as you prepare for your first semester in aviation.
 Steps 1 through 4 will need to be completed prior to the first day of class.
 Step 5 will take place during the first week of the semester.

-Keep your calendar clear for your first All Aviators Meeting!
-(It's usually the first week of class.
-Details below.)
+Keep your calendar clear for your first All Aviators Meeting! (evening of second day of classes)

 You can learn more about the federal regulations regarding these documents here.